informationinsecurity/RansomLeakMonitor/README.md

 This tool is meant to help automate the identification of new victims that are posted to common threat actor leak sites.

 ## Features
-- Scan 20 leak sites for new victims and alert via Discord or Teams
+- Scan 27 leak sites for new victims and alert via Discord or Teams
 - Store images of the leak site and  victims in MySQL database for retention
 - Easily add additional parsers as new sites come online
+- Integrations for Teams and Discord bots - allows for searching and other functionality

 ## Requirements
 This tool was tested using ubuntu 20.04 server.
 Other requirements include: